Summer Internship Program: Buckingham County

 3. How will the intern learn about the breadth of VCE and our various program areas?

-Through working in a very busy Extension Unit, the Intern will be immersed in 4-H programming and ANR programming with a special emphasis on cattle production.
+Through working in a very busy Extension Unit, the Intern will be immersed in 4-H programming, and ANR programming with an emphasis on cattle production.
 He/she will work with youth in camp settings and interact with their parents/guardians on the phone and in person.
-He/she will interact with agricultural producers as well as clientele with home gardening, forestry, pest control, or related questions.
+He/she will interact with agricultural producers and clientele with home gardening, forestry, pest control, or related questions.
 Through everyday activity, answering phones, and greeting walk-in clients, the VCE summer intern will gain a good understanding of Extension summer programming at the local level.